 This is probably my favourite walk in Springbrook National Park.
 It takes 1.5hrs to drive from Brisbane to the start of the four-kilometre circuit.
 You don’t often get the chance to walk behind beautiful falls, and that’s what makes Twin Falls very special.

 If you’re in this area, you may want to also check out Purling Brook Falls.
 It’s a stunning waterfall that didn’t make it to the list of my favourite waterfalls near Brisbane only because it’s too often overcrowded.
-But if you manage to visit it after a rainy week and when there’s no one there (check out my tips here), it surely is one of the most beautiful waterfalls in South East Queensland.
+But if you manage to visit it after a rainy week and when there’s no one there (check out my tips here), you may find it is one of the most beautiful waterfalls in South East Queensland and Australia.

 6. Queen Mary Falls

 The walk down to Queen Mary Falls is easy and rewarding.
-The falls are lovely and you’ll get to see them from different angles without too many efforts.
+The falls are lovely and you’ll get to see them from different angles without too much effort.
 It takes just over two hours to drive there from Brisbane, but the drive through the Scenic Rim before arriving at Queen Mary Falls is lovely.

 7. Kondalilla Falls (Sunshine Coast Hinterland)